-First contact with justice
+First contact with the criminal justice system

 The power to stop and search

-Under section 1 of PACE, a police officer may search a person or vehicle in public for stolen or prohibited articles.
-Prohibited articles may include offensive weapons, or articles that may be used in order to commit a crime.
+Under section 1 PACE, a police officer may search a person or vehicle in public for stolen or prohibited articles.
+Prohibited articles may include offensive weapons, or articles that may be used to commit a crime.
 The police may only use this power if they have reasonable grounds to believe that they will discover stolen or prohibited articles.
 The power must be used fairly and responsibly.

-Before the searching begins
+Before the search begins

-- Recording the Search
+Recording the search

-- Other powers to stop and search
+Other powers to stop and search

-- The Misuse of Drugs Act 1971
+The Misuse of Drugs Act 1971

-- Sporting Events (Control of Alcohol etc) Act 1985
+Sporting Events (Control of Alcohol etc) Act 1985

-- Criminal Justice and public order Act 1994
+Criminal Justice and Public Order Act 1994

-- Anti-terrorism, crime and security Act 2001
+Anti-terrorism, Crime and Security Act 2001

 The 2001 Act gives the Home Secretary the power to authorise, in secret, for the police to make random stop and searches in order to fight the threat of terrorism.